-Employers often can’t tell, and may not even care, whether you got your MBA online.
+Employers often can’t tell, and may not care, how you got your degree.

-Speaking from my experience as a business owner and former government recruiter, I can assure you: an MBA gives a significant career advantage.
-It’s a clear demonstration of your commitment to becoming the best manager possible.
-The skills developed – leadership, business analysis, critical thinking, and communication – are invaluable.
+From my experience as a business owner and former recruiter, an MBA offers a career advantage, proving your dedication to becoming a better manager.
+The skills gained—leadership, analysis, critical thinking, and communication—are invaluable.

 Reasons Why an Online MBA Is Credible